Spies Reminiscent of Us

 "Spies Reminiscent of Us" is the third episode of the eighth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on October 11, 2009.
 The episode pays homage to the 1985 comedy film Spies Like Us, featuring baby Stewie and anthropomorphic dog Brian as they discover that American spies Chevy Chase and Dan Aykroyd have moved into their neighbor Cleveland Brown's old house; they eventually follow them on a secret mission to Russia.
 Meanwhile, Peter, Joe, and Quagmire attempt to start an improv comedy group with very little success.

-The episode was written by Alec Sulkin and was directed by Cyndi Tang-Loveland.
+The episode was written by Alec Sulkin and directed by Cyndi Tang-Loveland.
 It received positive reviews from critics.
 According to Nielsen ratings, it was viewed in 8.88 million homes in its original airing.
 The episode featured guest performances by Dan Aykroyd, Chevy Chase, Gary Cole, Dimitri Diatchenko, James Lipton, Henriette Mantel, Chris Parson, Nicole Sullivan, and Mae Whitman, along with several recurring guest voice actors for the series.
 "Spies Reminiscent of Us" was released on DVD along with seven other episodes from the season on June 15, 2010.

 Plot

 Peter loses to Lois in a race for the bathroom and finds their other bathroom is occupied by a transfer student (a talking elephant) from Africa.
-Angered, Peter begins frequenting the toilet at Cleveland's old house, which he has vacated after moving to Virginia.
+Angered, Peter begins frequenting the toilet at Cleveland's old house, which he has vacated after his divorce with Loretta and moving to Virginia, and later became completely vacant after Loretta died.
 He tells this to Lois before proceeding to use Cleveland's bathroom while dancing to Jennifer Lopez's "Let's Get Loud".
 The house is eventually rented to actors Chevy Chase and Dan Aykroyd, and Peter invites the two actors to his house for dinner.
 Peter shows them some of his comedy bits, including a crude impersonation of John Wayne, which Chase, Aykroyd and Lois find painfully unfunny.

 Suspicious as to why Chase and Aykroyd are living in their neighborhood, Stewie and Brian investigate the house and discover a secret underground military facility, eventually learning that the two actors were made real spies by Ronald Reagan after he saw their film Spies Like Us.
 Chase and Aykroyd explain that during the Cold War, the Soviet Union turned dozens of American citizens into sleeper agents who would fall into a trance and do the bidding of the KGB upon hearing the phrase, "Gosh, that Italian family at the next table sure is quiet," – a phrase no one would normally use.
-They also explain that one of the sleeper agents resides in Quahog, and they are looking for him/her.
+They also explain that they are looking for one of the sleeper agents, who they were informed resides in Quahog.
 Chase and Aykroyd ask Brian and Stewie to help them in their mission, noting that they know several people acting very strangely in Quahog.
 Brian and Stewie accept the offer.